malfattti/garden/The Craft of Research.md

 		- here you find out whether your your questions could interest not just you but others
 		- add a second indirect question which explains why you asked your first question:
 			- in order to help my reader understand how, why or whether...
-			-  I am trying to learn about the *causes* of the disappearence of large North American mammals because I want to find out whether they were hunted to extinction in order to help my reader understand whether native peoples lived in harm
+			-  I am trying to learn about the *causes* of the disappearence of large North American mammals because I want to find out whether they were hunted to extinction in order to help my reader understand whether native peoples lived in harmony with nature or helped destroy it.
-		-
+		- this indirect